singnet/HFDLSP/README.md

 ## Deployment

-The project is designed to be deployed on AWS.
+The project is deployed on AWS, but is designed to be deployed on any Cloud service.
 Key components of the deployment include:

 - EC2 instances for hosting the application
 - Load balancing and auto-scaling configurations